-Before cardioversion, you may be given a blood-thinning medication, such as warfarin (Coumadin), for several weeks to reduce the risk of blood clots and stroke.
-Unless the episode of atrial fibrillation lasted less than 24 hours, you'll need to take warfarin for at least four to six weeks after cardioversion to prevent a blood clot from forming even after your heart is back in normal rhythm.
-Warfarin is a powerful medication that can have dangerous side effects if not taken exactly as directed by your doctor.
-If you have any concerns about taking warfarin, talk to your doctor.
+Before cardioversion, you may be given a blood-thinning medication such as warfarin (Coumadin) for several weeks to reduce the risk of blood clots and stroke.
+Unless the episode of atrial fibrillation lasted less than 48 hours, you'll need to take warfarin for at least four weeks after cardioversion to prevent a blood clot from forming even after your heart is back in normal rhythm.

-Or, instead of taking warfarin, you may have a test called transesophageal echocardiography — which can tell your doctor if you have any heart blood clots — just before cardioversion.
-In transesophageal echocardiography, a tube is passed down your esophagus and detailed ultrasound images are made of your heart.
-You'll be sedated during the test.
+Or, instead of taking blood-thinning medications, you may have a test called transesophageal echocardiography — which can tell your doctor if you have any heart blood clots — just before cardioversion.

 Maintaining a normal heart rhythm

-After electrical cardioversion, anti-arrhythmic medications often are prescribed to help prevent future episodes of atrial fibrillation.
-Commonly used medications include:
+After electrical cardioversion, your doctor may prescribe anti-arrhythmic medications to help prevent future episodes of atrial fibrillation.
+Medications may include:

 - Amiodarone (Cordarone, Pacerone)

-Although these drugs can help maintain a normal heart rhythm in many people, they can cause side effects, including:
+Although these drugs may help maintain a normal heart rhythm, they can cause side effects, including: